 Esteban Serrano, Jesús (PhD in Chemical Engineering, Spain) 3 months at the TU Dortmund University.

-Farooq, Wasif (Assistant Professor in Engineering and Environmental Technology, Pakistan) 1,5 months at the Fraunhofer Institute for Interfacial Engineering and Biotechnology IGB, Stuttgart.
+Farooq, Wasif (Assistant Professor at King Fahd University of Petroleum and Mineral (KFUPM), Saudi Arabia) 1,5 months at the Fraunhofer Institute for Interfacial Engineering and Biotechnology IGB, Stuttgart.

 García Velásquez, Carlos Andrés (Master’s Student in Chemical Engineering, Colombia) 3 months at the Fraunhofer Institute for Wood Research Wilhelm-Klauditz-Institut WKI, Braunschweig.